-Example photo illustrating buildings in relation to the public realm.
+Example of photo illustrating buildings in relation to the public realm.

-3.6.1 2.2.1 SITE DESIGN
+3.6.1 2.2.1 Site Design SITE DESIGN

 Site design is an important process critical to any development that may occur in the Specific Plan area.
-The resulting outcome, conveyed in a project's site plan, will determines the placement howof buildings buildings are placed on a site, where access will occurpoints, and howthe overall layout of structures and spaces are located in relation to each other and to adjacent offsite uses.
-The following standards and guidelines shall be integrated in the site design of aAII new projectsshould incorporate the following recommended guidelines into their site design.
+The resulting outcome, conveyed in a project's site plan, will determines the placement howof buildings buildings are placed on a site, where access will occurpoints, and howthe overall layout of structures and spaces are located in relation to each other and te-adjacent off-site uses.
+The following standards and guidelines shall be integrated in the site design of aAII new projects should incorporate the following recommended guidelines into their site design.
 Alternatives will be permitted only if the intent of the design standard is met.